13:21 PM, 20th October 2017, About 6 years ago 5

 This is a case study of how a couple are able to convert a massive tax headache into a £5,000,000 tax planning opportunity.
 You can read about a similar structure being used by UK resident investors via this link.

-When landlords become non-resident for UK tax purposes the base costs of their rental properties automatically increases to the value as of 6th April 2015.
+When landlords become non-resident for UK tax purposes the base costs of their rental properties for CGT calculation purposes automatically increases to the value as of 6th April 2015.
 Here’s an example:-

 The acquisition costs of the rental properties owned by Mr & Mrs A were £3,000,000.